DjouliCorn/Supervision/README.md

 - percentage of the used cpu
 - percentage of the used memory
 - informations about the network that the computer used
-- percentage of the space the disks uses (C and D)
+- percentage of the space the disks use (C and D)

 ## Features
-__Text file:__ write all the informations taken into a texte file (info.txt).
+__Text file:__ write all the informations taken into a text file (info.txt).
 If the file doesn't exist, it's created automatically

 __Database:__ write all the informations into a database